6.a) The Darwin-out experiment

-The issue gets complicated with other cognitive capacities such as language, linguistic memory, or verbal reasoning due to the distinctive characteristics of these cognitive processes.
+The issue gets complicated with other cognitive capacities such as language, semantic memory, or verbal reasoning due to the distinctive characteristics of these cognitive processes.

 More comments are on the page Evolutionary genetics and neuroscience included in the book Memory, language and other brain abilities of the Global Cognitive Theory.

 The problem with carrying out statistical analyses on the evolutionary psychology of these abilities is the lack of reliable values with continuous variables for these abilities; contrary to the evolution of intelligence quotients.